 The USA and Canada are the leading Northern American countries when it comes to IT.
 Just like Poland, they have highly-skilled coders and a well-developed tech infrastructure.
 But a significant difference appears when it comes to programmers’ remuneration rates and tax systems.
-As it was described above, twice smaller wages and lower taxes make Poland a much more beneficial and cost-effective country for outsourcing.
+As it was described above, twice smaller wages and lower taxes make Poland a much more beneficial and cost-effective country for recruiting talents remotely.

 Mexico, on the other hand, is a popular software outsourcing/offshoring destination in North America that doesn’t have the above-mentioned disadvantages.
 However, getting software engineering services there could be challenging due to the high level of bureaucracy.
 You’ll likely spend a lot of time and money to comply your business with Mexican legislation and handle all the important documentation on time without a reliable partner.